How to improve internal communication

 Open communication encourages knowledge sharing, collaboration, and feedback.
 Foster communication by adopting communication channels that make it easy for employees to connect and share.

 Lead by example.
-Thirty-three percent of employees said a lack of open, honest communication has the most negative impact on employee morale.
 Don’t shy away from employee feedback or tough conversations.
 Respond to feedback in a timely and respectful manner.
 When employees see you modeling open communication, and they feel trusted and respected, they will be more comfortable working together and communicating honestly.

 5. Be transparent